History, tourist information, and nearby accommodation

 Attraction Type: Village

-Location: On a minor road off the B1339, 2 miles south of Embleton.
+Location: On a minor road off the B1339, two miles south of Embleton.
 Large village car park at the village entrance.

 Photo Credit: David Ross and Britain Express